 - A supplemental claims – based reimbursement system for CAN medical evaluations meeting compliance with SCCAMRS program office requirements

-- A standardized clinical assessment tool – Child Maltreatment Protocol – with appropriate forms for the State Office of Victim Assistance (SOVA), Medicaid and other Third Party Payers.
+- A standardized clinical assessment tool – Child Maltreatment Protocol – with appropriate forms for the Department of Crime Victim Compensation, Medicaid and other Third Party Payers.

 - A Child Abuse Pediatrics peer discussion forum and quality assurance system